OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 SOURCE 2: The Danish Air Navigation Office

-For passengers (see page 2, section III,1) for the list of aliens admitted entry into Denmark without any visa put onto their passports or other valid travel documents before entrance.
+Passengers: The list of aliens admitted entry into Denmark without visas or other valid travel documents before entrance (see page 2, section III,1)

-Important: before you start a flight to Denmark, please check with us, that you have received the latest version of the CREW INFO with practical information about the ferry flight to Denmark.
+Important: Before you start a flight to Denmark, please check with us that you have received the latest version of the CREW INFO with practical information about the ferry flight.

 Aarhus Airport (EKAH)

-Aarhus airport is our local airport and is placed 40 km from the city center.
+Aarhus Airport is our local airport, located 40 km from the city center.

 Billund airport (EKBI)

-Billund airport is an international airport very close to Billund city and is open 24/7.
+Billund Airport is a 24/7 open international airport very close to Billund city.

 Subscribe to our newsletter